vueschool/storybook-fundamentals/Readme.md

 Since every Vue.js project is not installed with Vue CLI, we'll have a dedicated chapter where we cover how to install Storybook in a custom Vue.js project that does not use Vue CLI.
 We will also cover how to configure Storybook with TailwindCSS and Vuetify.

-This is the ultimate course if you want to begin using Storybook in your Vue.js projects, to X Y Z your components.
+This is the ultimate course if you want to begin using Storybook in your Vue.js projects, regardless if you're using the Vue CLI or not.

 [Click here to watch the Storybook with Vue.js course](https://vueschool.io/courses/storybook-with-vuejs).
 ---